mehmet-kozan/pdf-parse/README.md

 }
 ```

-### Example — Web / Browser
+## Web / Browser
 - After running `npm run build`, you will find both regular and minified browser bundles in `dist/browser` (e.g., `pdf-parse.es.js` and `pdf-parse.es.min.js`).
-- See a minimal browser example in [example/browser/pdf-parse.es.html](example/browser/pdf-parse.es.html).
+- See a minimal browser example in [example/browser/pdf-parse.es.cdn.html](example/browser/pdf-parse.es.cdn.html).

-You can use the minified versions (`.min.js`) for production to reduce file size, or the regular versions for development and debugging.
+Use the minified versions (`.min.js`) for production to reduce file size, or the regular versions for development and debugging.

-Inline browser usage example:

 > You can use any of the following browser bundles depending on your module system and requirements:
 > - `pdf-parse.es.js` or `pdf-parse.es.min.js` for ES modules